yetanotherchris/Laptop-Install/README.md

 ## Setup for Visual Studio Professional
 Set `$env:IS_VS_PRO = "yes"` before running to do this

+## Skipping Docker for Windows installation
+Set `$env:DOCKER_TOOLS = "no"` before running to skip installation of Docker for Windows and the Linux Subsystem.

 ## Skipping the fonts being installed
 If the installation fails for any reason, fonts end up getting re-installed with a painful set of modals to re-click.
 You can skip this by using `$env:SKIP_FONTS="yes"`